 Hermit at Work

-My daily labora (work) consists of many things each day.
-A special characteristic of my work, is that I run a small farm consisting of a horse, pigs, cows, chickens and a dog.
+My daily work (labora) consists of many things each day.
+A special characteristic of my work, is that I run a small farm consisting of a cows, pigs, and a dog.

 So what do I do?
 In addition to the farming chores, I do the same things you do everyday.
 I never said that I did specialized work, but only that I work.

 I do all the outdoor work: mowing the lawn, moving the snow, landscaping…

 I do all the indoor work: Laundry, cooking, dishes, cleaning…